The Almost Perfect Life with Diabetes

 A 2006 Japanese study claims that elderly people who drank more than 2 cups of green tea daily have less cognitive impairment.

-A study published in the Journal of Psychopharmacology reported that black tea has an effect on stress hormones and risk of heart attack.
+A study published in the Journal of Psychopharmacology reported that black tea has an effect on stress hormones and the risk of a heart attack.

 Very recently it came out that due to a chemical reaction between milk and tea; the beneficial effects are stunted when milk is added to tea, particularly black tea.

-Green tea prevents diabetes?
+Does green tea prevent diabetes?
 Although no clinical studies have been focused to date, there seems to be great curiosity and interest in this area.
 Let’s see what happens.